 Changing the primary Group will automatically activate it on the list of secondary Groups to share the post.
 Deselect it from the secondary Groups if you wish to remove it from the previous primary Group.

 - Primary Post–Original post.
-This will be prominently listed and bolded on a published post’s list of Groups it resides.
+This will be bolded on a published post’s list of Groups.
 Shares and engagements are allocated to this post only.

-- Secondary Post–Posts that are shared in other Groups and are connected back to the Primary Post.
+- Secondary Post–A duplication of the Primary Post, shared in other Groups.
 Shares and engagements are counted but visible on the Primary Post’s data only.

 If I share a post to multiple Groups, will readers see this on their timeline once for each Group a post is shared?

 Reposted content has a single Post ID, which allows it to be seen once on a user’s timeline to share and engage.